Coinward/NetworkValue.info/README.md

 that help explain network values.
 Currently, price speculation and euphoria has masses going to coinmarketcap.com or other price pages to answer their "Has the price gone up?" questions.
-NetworkValue.info instead answers the question we ought to ask ourselves to understand whgat's taking place "Has the network grown in value?".
+NetworkValue.info instead answers the question we ought to ask ourselves to understand what is happening, "Has the network grown in value?".
 Network value growth is a much more important growth metric to optimize against than the price of the underlying asset native to the network.
 (Examples: Dollar for US Economy, Ether for Ethereum, Ada for Cardano, or Bitcoin for